gbmhunter/blog/content/electronics/components/analogue-to-digital-converters-adcs/_index.md

 {{% figure ref="fig-multiplexed-sample-and-hold-capacitor-adc" src="_assets/multiplexed-sample-and-hold-capacitor-adc.webp" width="400px" caption="Block diagram of the switched capacitor array architecture, used by many SAR ADCs." %}}

+The internal capacitance is also called `\(C_{ADC}\)`[^st-stm32g491ke-mcu-ds].
+The capacitance is small and normally in the range of `\(2pF - 10pF\)`.
+The STM32G491KE value is 5pF[^st-stm32g491ke-mcu-ds].

+The sample-and-hold capacitor is not normally discharged between successive measurements[^st-community-stm32g4-adc-sampling-and-hold-capacitor-value].
+This means that when the sample period begins for a measurement, the capacitor will start of at the voltage of finished the previous sample at.
+This contributes to **cross-talk**, measurement error which is introduced by the previous measurement (or measurements!).

 ## Medical Uses